mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 252 - NullCustomer/readme.md

 * * *

 > We comfort ourselves with the belief that if the customers had just been happy with what they said they needed, the design would have been fine.
-It’s the customer’s fault for changing the requirements on us.
+Itï¿½s the customer's fault for changing the requirements on us.

 _Robert Martin_